About Riverside, California

-The firm’s two principals, David E. Wohl and Joshua P. Visco are veteran criminal defense attorneys with a combined 37 years experience defending against a wide range of criminal charges in state and federal courts.
+The firm’s principal, David E. Wohl is a veteran criminal defense attorneys\ with a combined 20 years of experience defending against a wide range of criminal charges in state and federal courts.
 David Wohl has over 65 jury trials and hundreds of bench trials under his belt and serves as a legal analyst in Kelly’s Court program and America’s News Headquarters program on Fox News.
-Josh Visco is a former prosecutor certified by the State of California as a Criminal Law Specialist, an honor bestowed upon a small group of lawyers in the state.

-Over the past three decades, Mr. Wohl and Mr. Visco have established a formidable reputation in the Riverside legal community and has built professional relationships with key players in the Riverside court system, including prosecutors, judges, and courtroom staff.
-They understand the inner-workings of the criminal justice system and will work hard to get the charges against you dismissed or seek a favorable plea deal with the prosecuting attorney.
+Over the past two decades, Mr. Wohl has established a formidable reputation in the Riverside legal community and has built professional relationships with key players in the Riverside court system, including prosecutors, judges, and courtroom staff.
+He understands the inner-workings of the criminal justice system and will work hard to get the charges against you dismissed or seek a favorable plea deal with the prosecuting attorney.

 Our Riverside criminal defense attorneys defend clients in a broad range of criminal defense matters throughout Riverside and the surrounding areas, including: